EmilK5/CanSat/README.md

-# CanSat🛰
+# CanSat 🛰

-🚀This is a respiratory where I will upload codes for the CanSat.
+🚀 This is a respiratory where I will upload codes for the CanSat.